woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-basics.md

 - Today
 - Yesterday
-- Week to Date
+- Week to date
-- Last Week
+- Last week
 - Month to Date
 - Last Month
-- Quarter to Date
+- Quarter to date
-- Last Year
+- Last year

 You can also select which date range to compare against, either the same range from the _Prior Year_ or the _Prior Period_.